arduino/docs-content/content/tutorials/projects/nano-33-iot-iot-plant/nano-33-iot-iot-plant.md

 ![Smart garden setup with Arduino Nano 33 IoT](assets/coverpage.png)

 Decorating your home with plants is an easy way to bring some life into your day-to-day.
 The only problem is - those plants need water to survive, and if you forget to pay attention to them for a while you may need to start over.
-So instead of staying ever vigilant, why don't you spend an afternoon creating a setup that will let you both monitor the amount of moisture in your plants soil, and water your plants from afar using the [Arduino IoT Cloud](https://docs.arduino.cc/cloud/iot-cloud)?
+So instead of staying ever vigilant, why not spend an afternoon creating a setup that will let you both monitor the amount of moisture in your plants soil, and water your plants from afar using the [Arduino IoT Cloud](https://docs.arduino.cc/cloud/iot-cloud)?

 ## How It Works

 Attaching a an external relay to the Nano 33 IoT screwterminal lets you control circuits that are powered separately.
-In this tutorial we will be using a relay module attached to the screwterminal to control a pump providing water for one of our plants from the Arduino IoT Cloud thanks to the functionality of the [Arduino Nano 33 IoT](https://store.arduino.cc/products/arduino-nano-33-iot).
+In this tutorial we will be using a relay module attached to the Nano Screw Terminal Shield to control a pump, providing water for one of our plants from the Arduino IoT Cloud thanks to the functionality of the [Arduino Nano 33 IoT](https://store.arduino.cc/products/arduino-nano-33-iot).

 We will also connect a soil moisture sensor creating a sophisticated smart garden setup, capable of:

 - Remote watering of a plant **(with a pump)**.
 - Checking  the moisture of your plant **(with a moisture sensor)**.
+- Tracking this data over time, creating a chart documenting your plants moisture levels.

 ![Live data streamed to the Arduino IoT Cloud.](assets/Dashboard.gif)